 Noctilucent Clouds: Defining Night Shining Clouds And How They Form

 The development of clouds often results in some of nature's most spectacular displays.
 A rare form of cloud formation called noctilucent clouds is no exception.
 But what are they, and how do they form?

 Noctilucent clouds are high-level clouds that form after sunset at an altitude of approximately 80 km (50 miles).
-Also known as night shining clouds, they occur when sunlight below the horizon illuminate and reflect off ice crystals in the mesosphere, resulting in a blue or silver color hue.
+Also known as night shining clouds, they occur when sunlight below the horizon illuminates and reflects off ice crystals in the mesosphere, resulting in a blue or silver color hue.